nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 respectively.
 The loss in the Industrials was the greatest in points (20.95) they had suffered during the entire Bull Market; in the Rails, it was exceeded only by their July–August decline of the previous year.
-It amounted to a little

-_Chapter four: The Dow Theory in Practice 37_

-more than 10% in the former and 11% in the latter, and gave up a little less than half of their advances from the 1945 summer lows.
+It amounted to a little more than 10% in the former and 11% in the latter, and gave up a little less than half of their advances from the 1945 summer lows.
 The decline was 3 weeks old on February 26.
 It was an unqualified Intermediate — in Dow